 Dubious data can also contribute to scaling problems.
 Recall that, in figure 4.5, price data before and after 1900 appeared to behave differently.
 Figure 4.11 shows a scatter plot of the lynx data, where I have plotted number of pelts against price.
 I plotted the post-1900 data as circles, and the rest as asterisks.
 Notice how the circles seem to form a quite different figure, which supports the suggestion that something interesting happened around 1900.
-The scatter plot does not seem to support the idea that prices go up when supply goes down, which is puzzling, because this is a pretty reliable idea.
-This turns out to be a scale effect.
+We can reasonably choose to analyze data after 1900 separately from before 1900.
+A choice like this should be made with care.
+If you exclude every data point that might disagree with your hypothesis, you may miss the fact that you are wrong.
+Leaving out data is an essential component of many kinds of fraud.
+You should always reveal whether you have excluded data, and why, to allow the reader to judge the evidence.
+When you look at Figure 4.11, you should notice the scatter plot does not seem to support the idea that prices go up when supply goes down.
+This is puzzling because it's generally a pretty reliable idea.
+In fact, the plot is just hard to interpret because it is poorly scaled.
 Scale is an important nuisance, and it's easy to get misled by scale effects.
-The way to avoid the problem is to plot in standard coordinates.